22 Jan Mental Competency to Stand Trial and the Housing of Mentally Incompetent Defendants

 Some States are Unable or Unwilling to Complete Evaluations in Reasonable Timeframe

 The link between mental illness and crime is debatable.
-Inmates are often saddled with psychiatric diagnoses incorrectly due to outbursts in prison or trouble adjusting to life behind bars.
+Prisoners are often saddled with psychiatric diagnoses incorrectly due to outbursts in prison or trouble adjusting to life behind bars.
 Psychiatrists warn that one danger inherent in misrepresenting the mentally ill as criminal is that it prejudices juries against even those deemed competent enough to stand trial.
 Mental hospitals are overloaded, which could sway public opinion toward institutionalizing the mentally ill rather than treating them.

 It is true that the mentally ill are disproportionately represented in prison.
 This is often due to a lack of mental health services and substance abuse treatment programs.
-Many inmates with mental illness commit crimes as a direct result of untreated mental illness or substance abuse.
+Many prisoners with mental illness commit crimes as a direct result of untreated mental illness or substance abuse.
 Courts define mental incompetence as the inability to control factors contributing to a crime; thus, untreated mental illness and substance abuse driven by mental illness may give cause to label a defendant mentally incompetent.

 States are increasingly aware of these issues, but that doesn’t mean they’re able to meet requests for mental competency evaluations.
 They also fail to transfer mentally incompetent defendants to mental health facilities in a reasonable timeframe.
 Housing mentally ill defendants awaiting competency hearings can cause stress and exacerbate an already volatile situation.